 The following article contains spoilers for Stranger Things Season 4 Volume 2.

-You can now watch all of Stranger Things season four on Netflix.
+The entirety of Stranger Things season four is now available to stream on Netflix.